karaluton/awesome-dev-conferences/README.md

 - [ng-conf](https://www.ng-conf.org/) - May 1-3 in Salt Lake City, UT
 - [An Event Apart Boston](https://aneventapart.com/event/boston-2019) - May 6-8 in Boston, MA
 - [NDC Minnesota](https://ndcminnesota.com/) - May 6-9 in St. Paul, MN
+- [Techorama](https://techorama.be/) - May 20-22 in Antwerp, Belgium
 - [Flyover Conf](https://www.flyovercamp.org/) - May 31-June 2 in Kansas City, MO

 ### June